Simon Whitfield, 4-time Olympian & 2-time Medallist in Olympic triathlon

 Now retired from professional athletics, Simon has co-founded an investment and consulting business known as Relentless Pursuit Partners.
 Building on a life committed to sport, “Relentless” is dedicated to active, healthy living – working with entrepreneurs and businesses that promote, enhance and maintain optimum health and an active lifestyle.

 In February 2016, Simon was granted an honorary doctorate from the University of Guelph.
 The College of Business and Economics recognized Simon for his athletic achievement, broad reaching community contributions, and mentorship for two decades.

-Through all of this, Simon has been able to recognize that with results come responsibilities; he takes his roles as triathlon’s ambassador to Canada and as Canada’s ambassador to the world very seriously.
-He supports numerous charities and loves few things as much as visiting schools to speak to children about finding their own passions and setting goals.
+Simon takes his roles as triathlon’s ambassador to Canada and as Canada’s ambassador to the world very seriously.
+He supports numerous charities and loves few things as much as mentoring youth to find their passion.
 And the one thing he loves more than anything else is his family, and his most important role of all—no matter what he’s won, how hard he’s trained or how tired he is after a day on the job—that to his girls he’s simply, Dad.

 For more about Simon, check out his website SimonWhitfield.com.